Vyral/shawn-lepp-recruiting/_drafts/the-key-to-getting-listings.md

 {% include youtube.html %}

+<center><em>If you want to get more listings, you need to have a listing presentation ready for each one of your appointments.</em></center>

-How do we get so many listings?
+<br>How do we get so many listings?

 It’s a very hot market out there, and whenever someone asks me this question, I ask them: Do you have a listing presentation? **Not everyone has a listing presentation set up on their tablet or computer, and if you don’t, I highly recommend getting one**.